Photograph by Kathy Bell, owner of kbella photography.

 Birmingham’s coldest day on record (-10F) occurred on February 13, 1899, during the mother of all U.S. cold waves.
 Records in Birmingham were kept at the U.S. Weather Bureau Office in Fountain Heights then.
 If the observation had been made at the current Airport location, the all time low would probably be -14F.
 The warmest February reading on record in Birmingham is 83F, recorded on three different dates in history.

-Typically, it will rain on ten days in February and thunderstorms occur on two days.
+Typically, it will rain on 10 days in February and thunderstorms occur on 2.3 days.
 By these measurements, February looks a lot like January.
-On average, Birmingham receives a trace of snow in February.
+On average, Birmingham receives a 0.1 inches of snow in February.
 The greatest daily amount of snow observed in the city is 5 inches on February 23, 1901.